StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 _3.4.4.
 Situational agency (small decisions)_
 _3.4.4.1.
 To save someone or not._
 _3.4.4.2.
 Exploring extras: i.e., Hugo's flowers -- do be sure to mention the flowers._
-The strength of the game's mechanics lies in the real time controls never get swapped out for alternative methods while keeping the pacing tightly measured through its selective application of different kinds of gameplay genres.